DurhamARC/IASCPolls/README.md

 pre-commit install
 ```

-If you see `command not found: pre-commit`, you need to first install the [pre-commit framework](https://pre-commit.com/#install)
+If you see `command not found: pre-commit`, you need to first install the [pre-commit framework](https://pre-commit.com/#install).

+You can also run black manually by installing the python module and then: `python -m black ./src`

 [//]: # (### Running Locally)